-- Liaison with NHS England

-- Liason with East & North Herts CCG

-- NHS England 5 Year Forward View
+- Liaison with NHS England - NHS England 5 Year Forward View

-4.23 Secondary healthcare refers to community services, mental health services and acute health care.
-All of which are commissioned by the CCG.

-4.24 The Lister Hospital, in the north-west of Stevenage, was opened in 1972.
+- 4.20 The Lister Hospital, in the north-west of Stevenage, was opened in 1972.
 Today, it is one of the largest hospitals in Hertfordshire with 720 beds providing a wide range of services.
 These include accident and emergency, maternity, acute elderly and acute mental health units.
-The Lister Hospital is the largest employer in the town providing more than 2,700 jobs.

-4.25 In December 2007, it was agreed that acute (emergency) services for north and east Hertfordshire would be centralised onto the Lister Hospital site.
-This decision has required new buildings to be constructed within the existing site.

-4.26 A total of around £170 million has been invested in the site since this point to transform the hospital.
-This has included a new surgery unit, an expanded maternity unit, multi-storey car park (all opened in 2011), acute heart unit (2013), cancer unit and accident and emergency services (2014).

-4.27 East and North Hertfordshire NHS Trust have set out a paper with short term capacity requirements at the Lister Hospital site.
+The Lister Hospital is the largest employer in the town providing more than 2,700 jobs. - 4.21 In December 2007, it was agreed that acute (emergency) services for north and east Hertfordshire would be centralised onto the Lister Hospital site.
+This decision has required new buildings to be constructed within the existing site. - A total of around £170 million has been invested in the site since this point to transform the hospital.
+This has included a new surgery unit, an expanded maternity unit, multi-storey car park (all opened in 2011), acute heart unit (2013), cancer unit and accident and emergency services (2014). - East and North Hertfordshire NHS Trust have set out a paper with short term capacity requirements at the Lister Hospital site.
 These include a satellite radiotherapy centre, car parking and additional land requirements.

-4.28 The CCG have identified requirements for acute care across their area of responsibility.
+- The CCG have identified requirements for acute care across their area of responsibility.
 In this instance, it is necessary not to just have an understanding of the requirements arising from Stevenage itself, but also the wider area.
-If the Lister Hospital retains its status throughout the plan period, then it is reasonable to anticipate that a proportion of requirements from this wider area would be met on the site.

-4.29 As with the requirements for secondary healthcare, the CCG has provided estimates of likely future requirements based upon attendances per 1,000 population.
-The future requirements for Stevenage have pro-rated based on an approximated increase in population of 14,500 over the plan period.

-4.30 The growth of the Borough's population leads to a requirement of 2,100m2 of additional acute health infrastructure.
+If the Lister Hospital retains its status throughout the plan period, then it is reasonable to anticipate that a proportion of requirements from this wider area would be met on the site. - 4.25 As with the requirements for secondary healthcare, the CCG has provided estimates of likely future requirements based upon attendances per 1,000 population.
+The future requirements for Stevenage have pro-rated based on an approximated increase in population of 14,500 over the plan period. - The growth of the Borough's population leads to a requirement of 2,100m2 of additional 4.26 acute health infrastructure.

-4.31 The 2012-based population projections anticipate an increase in population across the CCG area of approximately 104,000 over the 20 years to 2031.
+4.27 The 2012-based population projections anticipate an increase in population across the CCG area of approximately 104,000 over the 20 years to 2031.
 Using this overall figure as a guide, and the ratios provided by the CCG, suggests a total requirement for approximately 15,000m2 of additional acute health infrastructure to serve the CCG area.